xiaoh/DAFI/docs/_source/tutorial_diffusion.rst

 state_to_observation
 ^^^^^^^^^^^^^^^^^^^^

-This method is to map the state to observation (i.e., heat).
-The heat is obtained by calling a private function ``_solve_diffusion_equation`` to solve the diffusion problem with given diffusivity.
+This method is to map the state to observation (i.e., temperature).
+The temperature is obtained by calling a private function ``_solve_diffusion_equation`` to solve the diffusion problem with given diffusivity.
 Further, The temperature value at the observation locations specified in the input file can be interpolated and taken as the model output to be analyzed with observations.

 .. code-block:: python